New bloggers will not have many readers. So when there aren’t any, how to get the motivation one needs to go on and keep blogging.

 Let me share an incident.

-He lost a considerate amount of weight using his diet plans.
-He had an idea of sharing his weight loss experience with others for motivation (Read as make quick money online).
+He manages to lose a considerable amount of weight using his diet plans.
+So, he had an idea of sharing his weight loss experience with others for motivation (Read as make quick money online).

 He wanted me to be part of it.
 And I often get such offers.

 The easiest way to get such people off me is – give them a website and ask them to get in touch once they have completed ten articles.

 He agreed and assured me of doing it quickly and in the next few days.

 To date, I haven’t heard back from him.

 My point here is not to blog because it is something you hear from a friend blogging can make millions.